Roham-Ghotbi/siemens_challenge/README.md

 # Siemens Challenge

+## Running the demo

+The current version of the demo resides in `main/test_labeling.py`.
+Before running this script, follow the instructions on the hsr_web repository to start a server and run psiturk.
+Once the loading icon appears, you are ready to run the demo script.
+The robot's initial position should be sideways so its head can turn left to face the objects.

+During the demo, simply provide the bounding box and class label for the next object: the HSR will grasp it, return to its start position to get a clear view of the HSR markers, drop the object in the correct box, then return to its start position to begin the loop again. (note- in this version of the demo the HSR will only attempt grasps, so ensure the labeled object has sufficient clearance).

+To restart the demo, run `endcomm.sh` to shut down all server code.
+Also reposition the robot correctly.

 ## Forming a Dataset

 **Update: see email I wrote to the team on April 10 at around 9am.
 That has the